-If your agency treats you unfairly or stops giving you work, what you can do about it depends on whether you're a worker or an employee.
-You need to know which you are before you read this document.
-If you're not sure, you can check your employment status.
+If your agency treats you unfairly or stops giving you work, what you can do about it depends on whether you're a 'worker' or an 'employee'.
+Check your contract - you’re a worker unless your contract says you’re an employee.

 Sometimes you can take action if you're given no work whether you're a worker or an employee.
 In other cases, you may only be able to take action if you're an employee.
 You need to find out why you're no longer working.